thrasher-corp/gocryptotrader/exchanges/mock/README.md

 ```

 + After this is completed it should populate a new mocktest.json file for you with the relavent payloads in testdata
-+ To check if the recording was successful, comment out recording and apiurl changes
++ To check if the recording was successful, comment out recording and apiurl changes, then re-run test.

 ```go
 var s SomeExchange